tomheaton/mcjty-website/docs/1.19/porting.md

 #### Structures

-Structures now extend Structure and need a codec for persistance.
+Structures now extend Structure and need a codec for persistence.
 The codec has to be registered on the `Registry.STRUCTURE_TYPE_REGISTRY` vanilla registry (you can use `DeferredRegister` for this):

 ```java